Ram63/CloudFoundryDemo/README.md

 ## Creator

 In case you want to reach out to me.
-The easiest way is through Twitter:
+The easiest way to do so is through Twitter:

 * https://twitter.com/StephanMichard